Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-If we were only considering characteristic polynomials, then by \hyperref[x:principle:prin_minimal]{Principle~{\xreffont\ref{x:principle:prin_minimal}}} we cannot obtain such a contradiction.
-Therefore we need another ingredient which is specific to L-functions.
-This is provided by another interesting result of Blanc \hyperlink{x:biblio:Blanc1}{[{\xreffont 10}]}.
+If we were only considering characteristic polynomials, then by \hyperref[prin_minimal_unitary]{Principle~{\xreffont\ref{prin_minimal_unitary}}} we cannot obtain such a contradiction.
+Therefore we need another ingredient which is specific to \(L\)-functions.
+This is provided by another interesting result of Blanc \hyperlink{Blanc1}{[{\xreffont 18}]}.